 Admissions staff are the first point of contact for people inquiring about rehab programs.
 They are essentially the rehab’s sales team, though they can play a very hands-on role in helping clients and their loved ones get information, plan for treatment, and arrange logistics such as travel.

-For more on the admissions process, see our article: Everything You Need to Know About Calling a Residential Treatment Center.
+For more on the admissions process, see our article on what to ask when calling a rehab.

 Luxury rehabs also typically involve general workers in their clients’ treatment experience.
 These supportive peers may greet clients and help them get settled in when they arrive, transport clients to group outings, or be on hand to answer questions as clients make their way through the program.
 This position doesn’t require any special certification.
 In fact, many times these staff members are former clients or people in recovery who nonetheless play an important role because of their frequent interaction with clients.

 In general, a lower staff-to-client ratio is a sign of rehab program quality, as this allows clients to receive more individual attention throughout their stay.
 “Luxury centers also allow, through their higher cost, the kind of extra staffing that is helpful in management of certain people’s cases,” explains McLean Hospital’s Medical Director, Dr. Frederick Goggans.

 A private rehab’s executive staff are the leaders who run the organization.
 This person or group of people is responsible for implementing the center’s business strategy as well as establishing the client’s journey through their particular program.
 Depending on the program size, you may or may not have much interaction with this part of the rehab’s team.
 However, the higher-level decisions they make have a direct impact on the center’s overall culture and, as a result, your treatment experience.